rust-lang/rust-by-example/src/fn/diverging.md

 ```

 As opposed to all the other types, this one cannot be instantiated, because the
 set of all possible values this type can have is empty.
-Note, that it is
+Note that, it is
 different from the `()` type, which has exactly one possible value.

 For example, this function returns as usual, although there is no information